Skip to main content

 Developer gotchas

 Link expansion is complicated and thus can be challenging for developers to understand.
-This section attempts to cover some of the common questions, we're always welcome for suggestions to simplify link expansion.
+This section attempts to cover some of the common questions, we always welcome any suggestions to simplify link expansion.

 To understand why a link is presented the following things should be considered:

-• If the link is in the available_translations it will be a translation of the document;
+• If the link is an available_translations link it will be a translation of the document;

 • The link could be a direct link from the Edition or LinkSet;